 Al. Cheglakov (signature)

-The witness testified: At the end of January 1959 the exact date can not remember, I saw at the club in village of Vizhay a group of tourists, among them there were 2 girls.
-These tourists left on a truck to 41st district of the Forestry Energolesokombinat.
+The witness testified: At the end of January 1959 the exact date can not remember, I saw at the club in village of Vizhay a group of hikers, among them there were 2 girls.
+These hikers left in a truck to 41st district of the Forestry Energolesokombinat.
 No one lives in the village of 2nd North mine.
-In the third week of February 1959 on the orders of the Chief of the logging branch Hakimov, together with the forester Ivan Pashin I flew by helicopter to the site of the death of a group of tourists near Mount Otorten.
+In the third week of February 1959 on the orders of the Chief of the logging branch Hakimov, together with the forester Ivan Pashin I flew by helicopter to the site of the death of a group of hikers near Mount Otorten.
 With us together in the same helicopter were 4 people and from Ivdel the same day came another 5 people.
-The carry out the assigned tasks same day we arrived.
-The search of tourists started in two groups.
+We start to carry out the assigned tasks same day we arrived.
+The search of hikers started in two groups.
 One person left on the protection of belongings and tents.
-On the first day of our search we found the ski tracks of the tourists.
-On the second day we found the tent of the tourists which was located in the upper reaches of rivers Auspiya and Lozva at the height of the mountain verhuspiya.
+On the first day of our search we found the ski tracks of the hikers.
+On the second day we found the tent of the hikers which was located in the upper reaches of rivers Auspiya and Lozva at the height of the mountain Verhuspiya.
 It was badly drifted by snow.
 We did not go inside.

-We couldn't see any ski tracks of the tourists around the tent.
-Mansi ski tracks we have seen 10 km from where the tent of the of the tourists was found.
-One kilometer from the camping site of the tourists we found new Mansi stand.
+We couldn't see any ski tracks of the hikers around the tent.
+Mansi ski tracks we have seen 10 km from where the tent of the of the hikers was found.
+One kilometer from the camping site of the hikers we found new Mansi stand (chum).

 Al. Cheglakov (signature)